UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 ## RATIONALE

 To create an ETH/BTC perpetual, an ETHBTC funding rate is required.
-This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate times the cumulative funding rate multiplier (CFRM).
+This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate times the cumulative funding rate multiplier (CFRM) and Token Scaling Multiplier (TSM).
 The funding rate will be determined with the following formula:
-- [ETHBTC-PERP - ETHBTC-FV] / ETHBTC-FV / 31536000
+- [ETHBTC-PERP - ETHBTC-FV] / ETHBTC-FV / 86400
-- `ETHBTC-FV` denotes the ETHBTC price gathered with the methodology shown in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) multiplied by the CFRM.
+- `ETHBTC-FV` denotes the ETHBTC price gathered with the methodology shown in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) multiplied by the CFRM and TSM.
-- `ETHBTC-PERP` denotes the five minute TWAP of the synthetic created with this funding rate identifier.
+- `ETHBTC-PERP` denotes the one hour TWAP of the synthetic created with this funding rate identifier.
 This synth will be pooled with USDC.
-- 31536000 is the number of seconds in a year.
-Assuming all other prices stay constant, this effectively gives the funding rate per second that would need to be applied to move a synthetic token's value back to fair value in one year.
+- 86400 is the number of seconds in a day.
+Assuming all other prices stay constant, this effectively gives the funding rate per second that would need to be applied to move a synthetic token's value back to fair value in one day.

-Add XYZ rationale including an example walk through of a funding rate application.

-A five minute TWAP is used to query the ETHBTC-PERP price.
-The TWAP is used to decrease the risks of attempted ETHBTC-PERP price manipulation.
+A one hour TWAP is used for the ETHBTC-PERP and ETHBTC-FV rates.
+This calculation was modeled off of the [FTX Funding rate calculation](https://help.ftx.com/hc/en-us/articles/360027946571-Funding), which also uses a 1-hour TWAP.

 ## IMPLEMENTATION
 To calculate the ETHBTC-FR, voters should use the following process:

-1. Following the specifications in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md), query for the ETHBTC price at the disputed funding rate proposal timestamp.
+1. Following the specifications in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md), query for the 1-hour ETHBTC TWAP, ending at the disputed funding rate proposal timestamp.
-2. Query for the cumulative funding rate multiplier at the same timestamp.
+2. For each distinct price query in the 1-hour TWAP, query for the cumulative funding rate multiplier (CFRM) at the same timestamps.
-3. Multiply the ETHBTC price from step 1 by the CFRM from step 2 to get the fair value of the ETHBTC synthetic (ETHBTC-FV).
-[ETHBTC * CFRM].
+3. For each timestamp within the 1-hour TWAP, the CFRM and ETHBTC rate should be multiplied to get the 1-hour TWAP of ETHBTC * CFRM.
+4. Query for the Token Scaling Multiplier (TSM) for the ETHBTC_PERP, and multiply this by the result from step 3 to get the ETHBTC-FV.
-4. Query for the ETHBTC-PERP 5 minute TWAP from the listed AMM pool.
+5. Query for the ETHBTC-PERP 1-hour TWAP from the listed AMM pool.
 This will return the ETHBTC-PERP's TWAP denominated in USDC.
-5. Subtract the result of step 3 from the result of step 4.
+6. Subtract the result of step 4 from the result of step 5.
 [ETHBTC-PERP - ETHBTC-FV].
-6. Divide the result of step 5 by the ETHBTC-FV rate from step 3.
+7. Divide the result of step 6 by the ETHBTC-FV rate from step 4.
 [ETHBTC-PERP - ETHBTC-FV]/ETHBTC-FV.
-7. Divide the result from step 6 by 31536000 (# of seconds in a year) to get the funding rate per second.
+8. Divide the result from step 6 by 86400 (# of seconds in a day) to get the funding rate per second.
+This should then be multiplied by -1.
 Voters should then round this result to 18 decimal places.

 As always, voters should determine whether the returned funding rate differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

 ### Cumulative Funding Rate Multiplier (CFRM) Calculation

-The contract specific CFRM is stored on-chain in each perpetual contract.
+The contract specific CFRM is stored on-chain for each perpetual contract.
 Voters can query this on-chain data in any way that they wish, for the block that the funding rate request was made in.

 1. Call the `fundingRate` method on the ETHBTC-PERP.